 Consideration for admission requires all minimally qualified applicants to attend a mandatory program information session.
 Applicants will be contacted to schedule attendance at a session.
 The deadline to register for an information session is strictly enforced.

-Medical examination report by a physician (within three months) which describes the physical and emotional health of the applicant.
+Medical examination report by a physician (within three months of start of program) which describes the physical and emotional health of the applicant.
 Completion and verification of all required immunizations before beginning classes.

 Demonstrated ability to perform the skills needed to be a radiographer as outlined in the program's Technical Standards.